 Since they are so closely related, it would make sense if git and GitHub were owned by the same company.
 On the contrary, git is open source software, while GitHub is owned by Microsoft.

-Individual Pro plans cost $7 per month.
-For teams, pricing starts at $9 per month per user.
+GitHub’s pricing model is different, but it provides an interesting free plan.
+In fact, all of the core GitHub features are free for everyone (in the past the Individual Pro plan was $7 per month).
+For teams, pricing starts at $4 per user per month.
 You can also look into Enterprise pricing options for larger groups that need more advanced features.

 How to Integrate git and GitHub (In 5 Steps)